 |Head Coach||Jesse ‘Jesiz’ Le|

-There could yet be a much bigger shakeup for Vitality, with LEC veteran Lucas ‘Cabochard’ Simon-Meslet and Markos ‘Comp’ Stamkopoulos both set to become free agents in the coming weeks.
-Should they lose their talisman in Cabochard, then Vitality will have the unenviable task of deciding between snagging a more experienced laner, or injecting more fresh blood into what is already a fairly young squad.
+There could yet be a much bigger shakeup for Vitality, with LEC veteran Lucas ‘Cabochard’ Simon-Meslet and Markos ‘Comp’ Stamkopoulos both becoming free agents.
+Should Vitaliy lose its talisman in Cabochard, then Vitality will have the unenviable task of deciding between snagging a more experienced laner, or injecting more fresh blood into what is already a fairly young squad.